Who can volunteer?

 DVI provides all volunteers and their family with cost-free apartments located in Jerusalem.
 All apartments are available from Friday around noon to the following Friday until 9 a.m.
 Both of these times can be flexible, but details must be arranged in advance.
 View photos of DVI’s apartments.

-Beginning January 1, 2019, a $360 registration fee is required per dentist each year he or she volunteers at DVI.
-A reduced fee of $180 is required for dentists whose dental license if 5 years old of less.
-The fee is payable by credit card or PayPal here or may be made by check to American Friends of DVI, PO Box 127, New York, NY 10185.
+A $360 registration fee is required per dentist each year he or she volunteers at DVI.
+The fee is payable by credit card or PayPal here or may be made by check to American Friends of DVI, 57 E. 72nd Street, Suite #1B, New York, NY 10021.

 What our volunteers are saying